SAL - LAX

 • Which airline alliances offer flights from San Salvador to Los Angeles?

-Star Alliance is the only airline alliance operating flights between San Salvador and Los Angeles.
+oneworld, SkyTeam, and Star Alliance are the airline alliances operating flights between San Salvador and Los Angeles, with oneworld being the most commonly used for this route.

 • On which days can I fly direct from San Salvador to Los Angeles?